OpenSourceEconomics/epp_topics/src/epp_topics/python_installation_execution/installation_wsl/instructions.md

 and then clicking on ```Connect to WSL``` in the menu that appears.
 Once you have done this, you can navigate folders inside your Linux installation, and open files in VSCode as you would normally do in Windows (click on open folder for example and navigate to any directory).
-You can also open a terminal inside VSCode by clicking on the bottom-left: this will now open a terminal inside your Linux installation, so do not worry if it looks different from the Windows terminal.
+You can also open a terminal inside VSCode by clicking on Terminal on the top bar (or using the appropriate shortcut): this will now open a terminal inside your Linux installation, so do not worry if it looks different from the Windows terminal.

+The default shell for Linux is bash.
+If you want to use a different shell, you can always look up other options online.
+For example, if you want to use zsh, you can follow the instructions for your distribution [here](https://github.com/ohmyzsh/ohmyzsh/wiki/Installing-ZSH).

 ### Installing Python